aminegaizi/Robot_Project_IFX/Full_Robot_Project_Embedded_World_2019/README.txt

 - Embedded_World_2019: Folder containing the code that was flashed to the AURIX for embedded world 2019 Import the project on BIFACES and Build it
-	Flash the project on the AURIX with UDE or any debugger
+	Flash the project on the AURIX™ with UDE or any debugger

 Once you have generated your exectuable file for the GUI and you have flashed the program in the AURIX